meow-cats/Mineplex-Core/README.md

-Hey, you found GitHub!
+Hey, you found Citrin's MP Core GitHub!
 Good Job!

 This is just source code :3